Tellurium: Applications

-In 2022, the major applications of tellurium were thin-film solar cells (40%), thermoelectrics (30%), metallurgy (15%), and rubber (5%), with the first two applications experiencing a rapid increase owing to the worldwide tendency of reducing dependence on the fossil fuel.
+In 2022, the major applications of tellurium were thin-film solar cells (40%), thermoelectrics (30%), metallurgy (15%), and rubber (5%), with the first two applications experiencing a rapid increase owing to the worldwide tendency of reducing dependence on fossil fuels.
 In metallurgy, tellurium is added to iron, stainless steel, copper, and lead alloys.
 It improves the machinability of copper without reducing its high electrical conductivity.
 It increases resistance to vibration and fatigue of lead and stabilizes various carbides and in malleable iron.

 Heterogeneous catalysis

 Tellurium oxides are components of commercial oxidation catalysts.
 Te-containing catalysts are used for the ammoxidation route to acrylonitrile (CH_{2}=CH–C≡N):